Floyd-Barika/FlagQuiz/README.md

 # FlagQuiz
-A very simple Kotlin app for guessing what country's flag is on display
+A very simple Kotlin app for guessing which country's flag is on display.